 Talking about mental health is important today and every day.
-To access support at Warwick, please visit Wellbeing Support Services via our Wellbeing Portal or drop into Wellbeing Support Services Reception on the ground floor in Senate House.
+To access support at Warwick, please visit Wellbeing and Student Support via our Wellbeing Portal or drop into Wellbeing and Student Support Reception on the ground floor in Senate House.
 We are here to listen and support, and to help you to develop the skills you need to navigate the challenges and opportunities of student life.

 It's University Mental Health Day on Thursday 3rd March 2022